asd40756/NYCU_CCBDA/README.md

 1.Data Processing:

-(a)Processing the data about some videos and get some information from them.
+(a)Process the data about some videos and get some information from them.

 (b)"USvideo.csv" should be in the same layer as your code.